-IoT once again took center stage at CES – with applications spanning a variety of vertical markets.
+IoT once again took center stage at CES – with applications spanning a variety of vertical markets and serving CAT-M & NB-IoT Use Cases.
 And while many of the solutions showcased were impressive and exciting for us at Altair, the focus remained on connectivity technologies that are powering this powerful new wave of IoT innovation.
 Here are some of our key takeaways from this year’s event.

 - Trackers are the next big thing: Trackers of all flavors were one of the key topics in our meetings.
 For people, pets and industrial use, advanced LTE-connected trackers are already in high demand, with significant market potential.

 - LTE wearables remain niche: Wearables certainly generated a lot of buzz at CES – from watches to jewelry and fashion – but LTE-powered wearables still remain a niche market.
 While there is a good case for LTE connectivity for wearables, the market needs more time to develop.
 However, considering that Apple already launched its LTE watch (see our previous post: I am Apple Hear Me Roar) it’s likely that greater market adoption is only a matter of time.

 - The market is changing: Changes are happening faster than ever, and players across the value chain are making every effort to keep up.
 They’re focusing on strategies to introduce solutions into the market quickly.
 We’ll provide more details on some of these strategies in a later blog post.